Jay-study-nildana/CSharpForStudents/CS2024/MS/readme.md

 Plenty of large projects and micro services, ideal for applying all the learnt programming concepts, will come here.
 In all solutions (and projects in them), I have followed 'Micro Services' architecture.

+note: remember to run/study the project, [EntityFrameWorkDemo](EntityFrameWorkDemo), before progressing to the below projects

 1. [APIProjectFeb202024](APIProjectFeb202024) - A simple API Project with a web app consuming consuming this API.
 Using the Micro Service Architecture as promised.
 1. [Mango-TillSection5](Mango-TillSection5) - Microsoft Services Project with a back end API, Authentication API server with Roles and a simple .NET Razor Pages MVC app that consumes both the backend API and the Authentication API Server.